atshi/keybind.js/README.md

 *    ``getShortcut();`` - Get shortcut sequence
 *    ``getDescription();`` - Get description of shortcut
 *    ``getAction();`` - Get reference to the function being called

-And if you want to get all registered shortcuts in an array:

-    var registered = Keybinding.getRegistered();